hyphanet/website/content/pages/help.md

 ### Where can I report bugs?

-You can use our [bug tracking system](https://freenet.mantishub.io/) or send a mail to our [support mailing list](help.html#mailing-lists).
+You can use our [bug tracking system](https://freenet.mantishub.io/) hosted by MantisHub or send a mail to our [support mailing list](help.html#mailing-lists).

 ### I'm a theoretical computer scientist/mathematician, how can I help?